 Mission: To work towards a sustainable future

-With the growing concern with global climate change, the Samuel Lawrence Foundation works with inspired individuals and change-making organizations working towards a better, more sustainable future.
+With the growing concern about global climate change, the Samuel Lawrence Foundation collaborates with inspired individuals and change-making organizations working towards a better, more sustainable future.
 The climate resilience initiative has focused on California wildfire recovery since 2018.
 Our efforts included providing technical expertise, assistance in navigating infrastructure improvements, and holding microgrid education sessions with the communities of Malibu and Paradise during recovery after the Woolsey and Camp fires.

 SLF also facilitates connections between NASA climate scientist, Peter Kalmus, and UCSD Scripps Institute climate scientists.
 Inspired by the youth, SLF joins community advocates and high school education efforts to advance a renewable energy future that addresses the radioactive waste piling up around the nation.

 We take great pride in our mission and accomplishments.
 SLF incubates young, change-making organizations.
 Find out how your donation can have meaningful impact to our science, art and environmental programs!